Zylann/godot_voxel/doc/source/scripting.md

 #### Implementation

+!!! warning
-!!! warning: code in this article hasn't been tested and might not work as-is.
+    code in this article hasn't been tested and might not work as-is.
 It is only here to give an idea of what would be involved.

 A generator can have a member variable containing partially-generated blocks: